fpracek/MSXDevToolExtension/README.md

 From all these items it is possible to generate the relevant data arrays for use in C, MSX-C, Assembly, Pascal and MSX-BASIC.
 There is also a feature to immediately test the movement of the sprites.

+To show extension window press CTRL+P and after to write MSXDev tool on the textbox.

 For info, source code and issues: https://github.com/fpracek/MSXDevToolExtension